RosieTrainor/BookShelf/README.md

 Semantic HTML was used and headings are in a logical order.

-Messages have a role="alert" set for screenreaders.
+Messages have a role="alert" set for screen readers.

 ### Lighthouse